-The first two houses of worship established near or in Windham were St. Peter's Church (Catholic) in 1860 and the Windham Evangelical Church in 1867.
+The first two houses of worship established near or in Windham were St. Peter's Church (Catholic) in 1860 and the Windham Evangelical Church in 1867, which built its church building in 1870.
 St Peter's included a church building and cemetery on five acres of land.
-The Windham Evangelical Church was built in 1870.
 St. Peter's Cemetery reflects the Irish and German background of many of Windham's white settlers.
-A church was established in 1895 that eventually became the nondenominational Windham Community Church.6
+A church that was established in 1895 eventually became the nondenominational Windham Community Church.

-In the 1930s a baseball diamond located to west of Windham was the site of local competitions against a team from Frytown.
+In the 1930s a baseball diamond located west of Windham was the site of local competitions against a team from Frytown.
 Local barn dances were also popular.
 In 1945 Orval Yoder bought a property on which he built and ran a garage and gas station until 1968.
 The Orval Yoder Turnpike SW was named after Yoder when he questioned a county road project that he himself acknowledged he benefited from.
 Yoder was known as the "unofficial mayor" of the village.
 In 1984 a tornado over Windham felled many trees and damaged buildings, including an old ice house.